leouieda/website/papers/paper-moho-inversion-tesseroids-2016.md

 central Brazil and Patagonia, and along the Atlantic coast.
 Similarly to previous results, the model suggests a thinner crust of 30-35 km under the Andean foreland basins.
-Discrepancies with the seismological data are greatest in the Guiana shield, the central Solimões and Amazon basins, the Paraná basin, and the Borborema province.
+Discrepancies with the seismological data are greatest in the Guyana Shield, the central Solimões and Amazonas Basins, the Paraná Basin, and the Borborema province.
 These differences suggest the existence of crustal or mantle density anomalies that were unaccounted for during gravity data processing.